mwboiss/retention-project/README.md

 Question 3 Summary: Term gpa seems to be a decent predictor.
 Bottom 75 % of students in the not retained category had a term_gpa less than the bottom 50 % of those retained.
 Also note for later analysis hs_gpa does not change with a student over time but term_gpa does.

-Qestion 4: Does the students w_count affect retention?
+Qestion 4: Does whether a student withdraw from a course affect retention?

-Question 4 Summary: 70 percent of students did not have a w_count in the base semester of the retention calculation, out of those students the retention rate was higher than the average.
-The 30 percent of students with at least one withdraw had a much lower retention rate of 55 percent.
+Question 4 Summary: 70 percent of students did not have a withdrawal in the base semester of the retention calculation, out of those students the retention rate was higher than the average.
+The 30 percent of students with at least one withdrawal had a much lower retention rate of 55 percent.

 Question 5: Does a students full time or part time status affect retention?